Cerrena unicolor: Ecology

-Cerrena unicolor causes canker rot and decay in paper birch (Betula papyrifera) and sugar maple (Acer saccharum).
+Distribution

 The fungus has a wide distribution, and is found in Asia, Europe, South America, and North America.
-It is inedible to humans.

-Applications
+Potential uses

 Cerrena unicolor has been identified as a source of the enzyme laccase.
 This enzyme has potential applications in a wide variety of bioprocesses.
 C. unicolor is known to produce laccase in culture at more favorable conditions and in higher yield than other wood rotting fungi, and research is focussing on ways to produce laccase cost-effectively on a large scale.